 As of 2016, Secure Digital cards are the most commonly used memory storage devices on most modern camera.
 Some of the Camera manufacturing companies that use SD cards includes: Casio, Canon, Kodak, Nikon, Pentax, Ricoh, Sony, Samsung, Fujifilm, Olympus, Leica, Panasonic and many others.
 Modern laptops also come with an SD card slot that can be used to read and write data on a Secure Digital card.

-Secure Digital Card Recovery Software
+Secure Digital Card Data Recovery Software

-Users of SD cards are often disturbed by problematic issues of data loss.
+Users of Secure Digital cards are often disturbed by problematic issues of data loss.
 There are many instances where one can lose stored data on an SD card.
 One of the most common data loss scenario that affect most SD card users is accidental data deletion.
 With the help of a data recovery software, one can easily recover back lost documents and files on an SD card.
-Disk Drill offers a reliable data recovery solution for all media storage devices including Micro-SD cards, Multimedia Cards, CompactFlash and XD-Picture Cards.
+Disk Drill offers a reliable data recovery solution for all media storage devices including MicroSD cards, Multimedia Cards, CompactFlash and XD-Picture Cards.

-- The data recovery Process for SD cards is similar on both Windows and Mac OS X and you can download the version that is most applicable to you.
+Step 1.
+Download Disk Drill and install the program on your PC.
+Disk Drill is available across two major PC platforms: Windows and Mac OS X. Data recovery Process for SD cards is similar on both Windows and Mac OS X and you can download the version that is most applicable to you.

-- All recoverable files will be displayed on your screen and you will be given an option of saving them to a secure place on your hard drive.
+Step 4.
+Perform a quick scan that will scan for deleted files, corrupt image files, and undeleted data that has been hidden by your card file system.
+All recoverable files will be displayed on your screen and you will be given the option of saving them to a secure place on your hard drive.
 Save all the files that you want to recover and exit the SD card recovery app.

-- Contact customer support if you need any further assistance on how to recover deleted files on a Secure Digital Card.
+Step 5.
+Contact customer support if you need any further assistance on how to recover deleted files on a Secure Digital Card.